17 frugal & fun summer activities

 If you don’t have any free water parks in your area, you could instead purchase a cheap sprinkler or kiddie pool and splash around in your own backyard to keep cool.

-Write your name, draw your favourite animal or do what most people do – draw a rainbow!
+Write your name, draw your favorite animal, or do what most people do – draw a rainbow!

 We purchased sidewalk chalk on clearance last summer and plan to bring it out soon for the kids to play with (okay, and us too!).

-Let them pick their favourite (FRUGAL) dessert and then whip it up!
+Let them pick their favorite (FRUGAL) dessert and then whip it up!

 Perhaps you can go for walk to the farthest water park from your home and then once you get there, cool off in the water!